dwaipayan-bond013/Python-Data-Analysis-Portfolio-Projects/Go Bike Rent Analysis/README.md

    - Overall Business Recommendations:
      - Dynamic Resource Management: Use these insights to implement dynamic resource allocation.
 For example, increase staff, inventory, or operational hours during periods of optimal temperature, moderate humidity, and moderate wind speeds.
 Reduce resources during adverse conditions
      - Run promotions and targeted ads specifically during favorable weather conditions
-     - Offer incentives or alternative solutions during unfavorable weather to maintain engagemen
+     - Offer incentives or alternative solutions during unfavorable weather to maintain engagement
      - Since service is weather-dependent, consider integrating real-time weather forecasts into your customer-facing platforms
-     - Strategic Planning: Use these insights for long-term strategic planning, such as determining the best seasons for major product launches, expansions, or maintenance activities
+     - Use these insights for long-term strategic planning, such as determining the best seasons for major product launches, expansions, or maintenance activities

 8. **Scatterplots between dependent and independent variables**